Paul Burrell: Royal Household and inquest-related

 Burrell has been routinely mentioned in relation to Diana.
 At times the coverage has been adverse; for example, in a 2002 case where he was charged with theft related to Diana's possessions.
-The trial collapsed after evidence was given that the Queen had spoken with him regarding disputed events and a public-interest immunity (PII) certificate was presented by the Crown Prosecution Service.
+The trial collapsed after evidence was given that Queen Elizabeth II had spoken with him regarding disputed events and a public-interest immunity (PII) certificate was presented by the Crown Prosecution Service.